 Introduction to Kamakura

-As the birthplace of Japan's Kamakura Shogunate, the first samurai government, Kamakura is a samurai city with a historical ambience on a par with Nara and Kyoto.
+As the birthplace of Japan's Kamakura Shogunate, the first samurai government, Kamakura is an ancient city of samurai with a historical ambience on par with Nara and Kyoto.

 Kamakura also has an abundance of nature, and there is a full range of fun tourist activities such as hiking and marine sports.